opnsense/docs/source/manual/how-tos/caddy.rst

 * | A `DNS Provider` is not required to get automatic certificates.
 * | `Port Forwards`, `NAT Reflection`, `Split Horizon DNS` or `DNS Overrides in Unbound` are not required.
 Only create Firewall rules that allow traffic to the default ports of Caddy.
+* | Even though internal clients will use the external IP address to access the reverse proxied services, the traffic will not pass over the internet.
+It will stay inside the OPNsense.
+Only in rare cases where there is multi WAN, the traffic can be routed from one WAN interface to the other over the internet, due to `reply-to` settings.
-* | Firewall rules to allow Caddy to reach upstream destinations are not required.
-OPNsense has a default rule that allows all traffic originating from it to be allowed.
+* | Firewall rules to allow Caddy to reach internal services are not required.
+OPNsense has a default rule that allows all traffic originating from itself to be allowed.
-* | ACME Clients on reverse proxied upstream destinations will not be able to issue certificates.
+* | ACME clients on reverse proxied upstream destinations will not be able to issue certificates.
 Caddy intercepts ``/.well-known/acme-challenge``.
 This can be solved by using the `HTTP-01 Challenge Redirection` option in the advanced mode of domains.
 Please check the tutorial section for an example.
 * | When using Caddy with IPv6, the best choice is to have a GUA (Global Unicast Address) on the WAN interface, since otherwise the TLS-ALPN-01 challenge might fail.
 * | `Let's Encrypt` or `ZeroSSL` can not be explicitely chosen.
 Caddy automatically issues one of these options, determined by speed and availability.
 These certificates can be found in ``/var/db/caddy/data/caddy/certificates``.
 * | When an `Upstream Destination` only supports TLS connections, yet does not offer a valid certificate, enable ``TLS Insecure Skip Verify`` in a `Handler` to mitigate connection problems.
 * | Caddy upgrades all connections automatically from HTTP to HTTPS.
 When cookies do not have have the ``secure`` flag set by the application serving them, they can still be transmitted unencrypted before the connection is upgraded.
 If these cookies contain very sensitive information, it might be a good choice to close port 80.
-* | There is an optional Layer4 TCP/UDP routing support.
+* | There is optional Layer4 TCP/UDP routing support.
 In the scope of this plugin, only traffic that looks like TLS and has SNI can be routed.
-The `HTTP App` and `Layer4 App` can process traffic at the same time.
+The `HTTP App` and `Layer4 App` can work together at the same time.
 * | There is no WAF (Web Application Firewall) support in this plugin.
 For a business grade Reverse Proxy with WAF functionality, use ``os-OPNWAF``.
 As an alternative to a WAF, it is simple to integrate Caddy with CrowdSec.
 Check the tutorial section for guidance.

 ====================